 But why do artists change their minds?
 One reason is that it isn’t easy to get the exact image an artist will have in their mind.
 Photographers take numerous shots to get one perfect photo.
 A painter has to re-sketch or repaint.
 You start with an idea and an image of that idea in what I call the MindStudio.
 But sometimes (often with me) when you start to paint things don’t look right so they have to be changed.

 It was known that Nolan had trouble drawing heads.
 This sketch says it all!!
 A headless artist!

 Personally I find hands very difficult and will put them in pockets and behind backs!!

 The PaintAlong videos I'm producing of Painting the Town show how many changes I make to keep improving the composition.
 I've moved the river three times, constantly altered the planned positions of the cottages and I haven't started on the people!

 In this early plan you can see the planned positions of the cottages.
-And this is what the painting looks like at the moment.

 You can see the river is now in the middle of the painting fading away beyond the town.
 Its old course has become a road.
 Study the painting to spot the changes in my thinking.